abpframework/abp/docs/en/Blog-Posts/2020-10-15 v3_3_Preview/POST.md

 We had released an experimental early preview version of the Blazor UI with the [previous version](https://blog.abp.io/abp/ABP-Framework-ABP-Commercial-3.2-RC-With-The-New-Blazor-UI).
 In this version, we've completed most of the fundamental infrastructure features and the application modules (like identity and tenant management).

-It currently has almost the same functionalities with the other UI types (Angular & MVC / Razor Pages).
+It currently has almost the same functionalities as the other UI types (Angular & MVC / Razor Pages).

 **Example screenshot**: User management page of the Blazor UI